Karnal Sher Khan: Military career

 During the Kargil War, Khan was deployed at the Gultari region.
 He along with his fellow soldiers established five strategic posts at height of 17,000 feet at Gultari.
 Indian Army launched eight attacks on their position to capture the strategic posts.
 However, Khan and his men were able to defend those strategic posts.
 On 5 July 1999, the Indian army launched another attack and surrounded his posts with two battalions.
 With heavy mortar fire, the Indian Army captured one of his posts.
 Khan personally led a successful counter-attack and was able to re-capture the lost post.
 Despite shortage of ammunition and men, Khan was successful in forcing the enemy to retreat.
-However, during the battle he was hit by machine gun fire and was martyred.
+However, during the battle he was hit by machine gun fire and was killed in action.

 Indian Army Brigadier M. P. S. Bajwa was impressed by the actions of Captain Khan and wrote to the government of Pakistan citing the bravery of the young officer.
 Bajwa wrote a citation for Khan and placed it in his pocket while returning his body to the Pakistani officials.
 Khan's actions during the war were also vouched by his fellow Pakistani soldiers and Khan was posthumously awarded Pakistan's highest military honour, the Nishan-e-Haider.

 Awards and decorations

 Legacy

 Karnal Sher Khan's home town Naway Kallay was renamed as Karnal Sher Khan Kallay.
 A mausoleum was established in his hometown where his body lays in rest.
-Every year officials from Pakistani Government, Pakistan Armed Forces and other locals visit the tomb to offer prayer.
+Every year officials from the Pakistani Government and Pakistan Armed Forces and other locals visit the tomb to offer prayer.